-First, though, the key point: you control what data FullStory records and stores.
+Key point: you control what data FullStory captures and stores.

 FullStory production data is processed and stored within world-renowned data centers, which use state-of-the-art multilayer access, alerting, and auditing measures, including

 - vehicle access barriers